Overview and Activities

 Click here to join National Audubon and the South Mountain Audubon Society.
 Please select U17 as the Chapter code from the drop down menu on the form.

-If you only want to join the South Mountain Audubon Society only then sign up at the next event you attend.
+If you want to join the South Mountain Audubon Society but not National Audubon then sign up at the next event you attend.
 The annual membership is $15.

 The Society can be contacted in the following ways: